-Fatima Sana Shaikh On Her Horror Comedy 'Bhoot Police': I Like This Genre Personally
+Fatima Sana Shaikh On Her Horror-Comedy 'Bhoot Police': I Like This Genre Personally

 Fatima Sana Shaikh forayed into the world of films with a powerful role in Aamir Khan's Dangal.
 She played the grown-up Geeta Phogat and her performance was applauded across all quarters with the film being a blockbuster and breaking records.
-Now, the actress is all set for her upcoming film which happens to be of a horror-comedy genre.
+Now, the actress is all set for her upcoming film, which happens to be a horror-comedy.

 Fatima's 'Bhoot Police' will go on floors next week and looking forward to it with excitement, the actress shared, "I am very excited to kickstart the shoot for Bhoot Police, it will be my first horror-comedy so there will be a lot of learning that will happen on the job.
 I like this genre personally, and there is so much yet to be explored in this space in terms of filming horror cinema."